 Applecroft School subscribes to 'National Online Safety' whose mission it is to make the Internet a safer place for children.
 Through this subscription we offer Online Safety training to our parents as well as a wide range of support guides which can be access via the Online Safety page of our website.
 Click here to access it.

 Further Support and Resources for Children:

 The NSPCC provides support for children across the UK.
-You've chosen it as your charity for the 2021-2022 academic year and will be aim to raise £2000.
+The pupil's chose it as their charity in the 2021-2022 academic year and raised almost £2000!

 NSPCC - Support for Parents page

 NSPCC helpline - to access this click here or call 0808 800 5000

 Download the 'Positive Parenting' guide for advice and tips on parenting children at different ages.